- Window and door trim or moulding;

 Manually rotate the profile around the pinned gizmo handle.
 Switching the pinned handle will reset rotation.

-Spins the profile clockwise, in 90 degrees increments, without altering the alignment of the gizmo (tool handles).
+Spins the profile clockwise(CW) or counter-clockwise (CCW), in 90 degrees increments, without altering the alignment of the gizmo (tool handles).
 Use this to quickly align the profile to the correct facing.

 Flip / Mirror Axis A